Teaching Graduate School Programs

-The learning process may never be over.
+The learning process may always be ongoing.
 This is especially true for teachers themselves!
-Are you hoping o jump start a teaching career?
-Or, are you simply looking to improve your knowledge and skills?
-No matter which goal you have in mind, pursuing teacher education graduate programs may be a perfect next step.
+Are you hoping to jump-start a teaching career?
+Or are you simply looking to improve your knowledge and skills?
+No matter which goal you have in mind, pursuing an advanced degree in teacher education may be the perfect next step.
 Teacher education courses might help you become the teacher you wish to be, earn teaching skills, study thoroughly the theory and practice of strategic teaching methods, and inspire the next generation.

 Teaching Graduate Schools

-You could learn to better navigate the classroom setting, delve deep into teaching a specific subject or study best praqctices of school administration.
-And, you can learn all these top teaching techniques through education graduate programs at the certificate, masters, or doctoral level.
-Read on for helpful hints, FAQs, and more!
+You could learn to navigate the classroom setting better, delve deep into teaching a specific subject or study best school administration practices.
+And you can learn all these top teaching techniques through teacher education graduate programs at the certificate, master’s degree, or doctoral level.
+So read on for helpful hints, FAQs, and more!

 Why Consider Teacher Education Graduate Programs?

-Even if you are not strictly required to pursue further education, teacher education programs could be a good choice to help enhance your professional knowledge, and potentially your career.
+Even if you are not strictly required to pursue further education, teacher education graduate programs could be a good choice to help enhance your professional knowledge, and potentially your career.
 Hoping to learn the ins and outs of teaching literacy, math, PE, or another subject?
 Want to further explore the potential of classroom technology?
 Looking to study the theory and practice of curriculum design?
 You may be able to find a teacher education program that addresses your interests.

 Finally, candidates hoping to pursue a career change may wish to consider teaching courses that could help prepare them for potential new roles.
 Even current teachers may need additional education or certification in order to pursue career paths like instructional coordinator or principal.
 Depending on your professional area of interest, be it physical education or K-12 education, degrees at the graduate level may be recommended or required.
-For example, 82% of postsecondary education instructors (professors who teach the teachers) said they earned a doctoral degree. [i]
+For example, 90% of postsecondary education instructors (professors who teach the teachers) said they earned a doctoral degree.
+(O*Net)

 Choosing Teacher Education Graduate Programs

-If any of the above reasons resonate with you, then it may be time to delve deeper into the world of teacher education and its benefits for you rteaching career.
+If any of the above reasons resonate with you, then it may be time to delve deeper into the world of teacher education and its benefits for your teaching career.
 The path you pursue may depend on lots of factors like your professional interests, your career goals, and even where you live.
-Keep these factors in mind as you explore the teacher education programs below:
+Keep these factors in mind as you explore the programs below:

-Masters Programs For Teachers
+Master’s Degree For Teachers

-Earning a masters in education may be required for teacher licensure or certification in some states.[i]
-Masters programs in education could also be a great way to further develop your skills and knowledge.
-But what kinds of education masters programs may be available?
+Earning a masters in education may be required for teacher licensure or certification in some states (bls.gov).
+Masters of education programs could also be a great way to further develop your skills and knowledge.
+But what kinds of education master’s degree may be available?
 And, which teacher education path might be perfect for you?
 Let’s explore a few: